 Project Manager (Custom Lookup field on Project__c custom object)

-You got the lookup fields in forms without any additional custom lookup component code.
+You get the lookup fields in forms without any additional custom lookup component code.

 Here is the component code:

-The below image shows how the component appears on screen with search facility for lookup fields and picklist values automatically retrieved due to use of lightning:inputField.
+The below image shows how the component appears on screen with a search facility for lookup fields and picklist values automatically retrieved due to the use of lightning:inputField.